TEDxCornell/temp-site/design-plan/design-journey.md

 > You should meet with your client again to obtain feedback on your design.
 > Provide a summary of the client's feedback and your meeting's minutes.

-OVerall, liked the addition of a dropmenu and a slider.
+OVerall, liked the addition of a dropdown menu and a slider.
 They wanted the accordion to be bigger on the screen for the FAQ.
 They liked how we kept the original colors of TEDxCornell.
 They also added how they liked how we stuck to the theme of professional and formal.

 15 minutes